Meet our team

 Zenia Rehan

-Zenia (she/her) is a freshman in high school who is passionate about mental health and helping the people around her.
+Zenia (she/her) is a sophomore in high school who is passionate about mental health and helping the people around her.
 She believes that it is very important for people to connect with others and share their stories.
 A tool to achieve this is social media, but unfortunately using it can have negative effects on one's day to day life as well.
 Her hope is that with #GoodforMedia youth will be able to use media positively and have a platform to discuss mental health.

 • Chloe Kim